Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Reliability-latency-rate tradeoff in the finite blocklength regime

-Based on \RV{Theorem 5}, \RV{Theorem 6}, and Lemma 1, we can then obtain the gain-conversation equation for low-latency communication systems with random arrivals in the FBL regime.
-The result is summarized in \RV{Theorem 7}.
+Based on Theorem 5, Theorem 6, and Lemma 1, we can then derive revised gain-conversation equations for low-latency communication systems with random arrivals in the FBL regime.
+The results are summarized in Theorem 7.